 That is why you need to understand every individual’s preferences and segment them accordingly.
 It will help you craft personalized emails and other marketing campaigns.

 Give it a thought – when you have put tremendous efforts to find those leads, why not put a little more effort to make them feel valued.
 And personalizing communication is the simplest way to do that.

 Keep every detail intact

 While talking to your prospects, make sure to keep notes of what they tell you.
-It is easy to forget small details and information, and the next time you get in touch you may have forgotten what they wanted.
+It is easy to forget small details and information, and the next time you get in touch, you may have forgotten what they wanted.

-Learn to identify good leads
+Learn to identify sales-ready leads